Humanities for Engineers

 Studying Humanities gave me a different kind of joy, not the one you get solving math equations or leetcode problems, well that is joy too but here the abstractions were far too less and the solutions felt more real, it felt human.

-I pushed myself to travel, explore, put myself in difficult situations and figured out solutions in realtime, I learnt a lot more about myself and got so much better at making decisions that I felt aligned with my virtues.
-I understood emotions and got a lot better with people.
+I pushed myself to travel, explore, put myself in difficult situations and figured out solutions in realtime, I learnt a lot more about myself and got so much better at making decisions that I felt more aligned with my virtues.
+I leant to understand, feel and process my emotions in a much healthier way which made me a lot better in social settings and unknown environments.

-I feel like I could use these tools to live a better life, not career, both will end but one sooner than the other.
+I now know that I can use these tools to live a better life, not just a career, both will end at some point but one sooner than the other.